Superalgos/Superalgos/README.md

 ## In-App Tutorials

-There are many interactive tutorials you can use to learn from.
+There are many interactive tutorials you may do and learn from.

 # Other Resources